nburt/url_shortener/README.md

 Production environment:
 http://sheltered-shore-2572.herokuapp.com

-#Welcome
+#Development

 The URL shortener allows the user to shorten URLs for readability and easier sharing on social media.

 #Getting Started

-1. Fork/clone repository

-2. Run Bundler by typing `bundle install`
+1. `bundle install`

 Bundler will download and install the required gems to run the URL shortener

+1. Create databases by running `psql -d postgres -f scripts/create_database.sql`

+1. Run migrations by typing `rake db:migrate`

-3. Run test suite by typing `rspec`
+1. Run test suite with `rspec`

-The tests are written in Capybara and RSpec

-4. Type `rerun rackup` to initiate the local server
+1. Type `rerun rackup` to initiate the local server, `rerun` will reload the app when file changes are detected

-Rerun is a gem that will automatically restart the local server each time a change is made.

-Rackup is a gem that will run the local server.

-For more information on gems please visit http://rubygems.org
+#Migrations on Heroku

+heroku run 'sequel -m migrations $HEROKU_POSTGRESQL_PINK_URL' --app sheltered-chamber-7594